 Check price on Amazon →

 If you would rather trace a wand along the under-eye than wear a mask, the Solawave 4-in-1 Radiant Renewal Wand is the value pick.
-According to Solawave, it pairs 660nm red light with gentle warmth and vibration in a small handheld tip that glides under the eyes, along crow’s feet, and into corners a rigid mask can’t contour to.
+According to Solawave, it pairs 630nm red light with gentle warmth and vibration in a small handheld tip that glides under the eyes, along crow’s feet, and into corners a rigid mask can’t contour to.
 The trade-off is that it is hands-on: you guide it for a few minutes per area, so results track with how consistently you use it.
-For the full lineup of wands, see our best red light therapy wand guide.
+For the full lineup of wands, see our best red light therapy wand guide, and for the complete Solawave lineup and pricing, see our Solawave brand review.

 4. Project E Beauty LED Eye Mask — Best Budget